Frequently Asked Questions

 Public Forum #11 Presentation – Project History and Decision Making Overview

-12.)
 What is the maintenance plan for the proposed school?

-As part of the Preferred Schematic Report, the District planned in their Budget Analysis for the cost of maintenance and staffing of the new school and will build these costs into the District’s budget.
+As part of the Preferred Schematic Report, the District planned in their Budget Analysis for the cost of maintenance and staffing of the new school and will build these costs into the District’s future budgets.
 This will allow the Facility’s Maintenance Plan to be maintained as required for the size and scope of the new school.

 WMHS Budget Statement

-13.)
 What does the project cost?

-14.)
 What is the MSBA?

 MSBA is an independent public authority that administers and funds a program for grants to eligible cities, towns, and regional school districts for school construction and renovation projects.
 The MSBA’s grant program for school building construction and renovation projects is a non-entitlement competitive program.
-All projects eligible for funding must comply with MSBA’s process and standards.
-MSBA Mission: Partner with Massachusetts communities to support the design and construction of educationally appropriate, flexible, sustainable, and cost-effective public-school facilities.
+All projects eligible for funding must comply with MSBA’s procedures and standards.
+MSBA’s Mission: Partner with Massachusetts communities to support the design and construction of educationally appropriate, flexible, sustainable, and cost-effective public-school facilities.

 Link to MSBA: https://www.massschoolbuildings.org/

-16.)
 How will the new school be funded?

 Description of the Local Process for Authorization and Funding

-17.)
 What is a Proposition 2 ½ Debt Exclusion?

 Proposition 2 ½ refers to a Massachusetts General Law enacted in 1980 that places strict limits on the amount of property tax revenue a community can raise through real and personal property taxes.
 A debt exclusion is for the purpose of raising funds for debt service costs and is referred to as a debt exclusion.
 Debt exclusions require voter approval.
 The additional amount for the payment of debt service is added to the tax levy limit or levy ceiling for the life of the debt only.